 Click on white space or the subsite name to select a member (the row will be highlighted), and then drag it up or down to change the sequence.
 Remember that the first one listed will be the table of contents page (the "top" link's destination).

-Click on the tool icon immediately to the right of the pencil to remove that member from the page set.
+Click on the tool icon in the middle of the Actions column (with the white minus sign in the red circle at its lower-right corner) to remove that member from the page set.

 When done, click on the "Close" button.